 Any data migration will require at least transform and load steps in the sense of the extract/transform/loading (ETL) process.
 This implies that a set of preparatory functions must be exercised to load the extracted data into a target position.

-For a variety of factors, companies are making data migrations.
+For a variety of factors, companies are making data migrations strategies.
 You may need to revise a complete system, upgrade databases, create a new data warehouse or integrate new data from an acquisition or another source.
 It is also important to migrate data when installing a system next to existing applications.

 There are 4 different methods to migrate data.